Polar-Ted/Voron-V0-Display-on-CANBUS/README.md

 Run dfu-util --list from the command prompt

 note the text inside the [xxxx:yyyy]

-Remove the boot jumper.
+Remove the DFU boot jumper.

 Exit and Save

 Run make clean to clean up the make environment.

 Run make flash FLASH_DEVICE=xxxx:yyyy (using xxxx:yyyy from above)